El Nino 2023: Economists fear crop failures and price shocks - Breaking Latest News

 A new storm is brewing over the global economy.
 After the corona pandemic and the Ukraine war, this time it’s really about the weather.
 There is growing certainty among meteorologists that 2023 will be an El Niño year.
 The El Niño weather phenomenon is often accompanied by severe droughts and storms.
 It primarily affects the southern hemisphere, but radiates to Europe.
 Economically, that’s true anyway.
 Because El Niño harbors the risk of crop failures and rising prices for important foodstuffs.
 Economists warn that new price shocks are untimely.
 They fear persistent inflation and draw parallels with the gloomy period in the global economy in the 1970s.

 Unlike climate change, El Niño is a natural and temporary phenomenon.
 It recurs at intervals of two to seven years and then varies in intensity.
 Meteorologists therefore not only assess the probability of an El Niño year, but also its strength.
-Because the probability of catastrophic weather events depends on it.
+This is because the probability of catastrophic weather events depends on it.

 El Niño 2023: That’s the probability